 Here’s how Maya takes care of her voice as she creates characters, and constructs imaginative voices for a form of entertainment that she loves.

 Protecting Your Voice During Video Game Recording Sessions

 Screaming, gurgling, grunting – while these aren’t directives you would normally find in an e-learning script, they are considered commonplace in video game voice over.
 Not only can these vocalizations be challenging to create, when done improperly, they can strain your voice.

 In order to prevent vocal damage or strain, Maya recommends careful planning – as well as solid training.

 For instance, how sessions are scheduled can make a difference.
 Maya purposefully plans out her sessions (whenever possible), so the most taxing voice over work occurs last.
 This allows her to save her lower register and warmth for other work, like advertisements.
-Generally, when she’s in a recording studio, the production crew also follows this line of logic – saving the most demanding work for the end.
+Generally, when she’s attending a session in a recording studio, the production crew also follows this line of logic – saving the most demanding work for the end.